Home > Digital technologies > Project management > Product owner, essential profession for IT projects

 • Good command of English

-What is a typical day for a product owner?
+What is a typical day like for a product owner?

-The product owner lives at the rhythm of product development.
-Arriving at the office, he reads his emails and, depending on the organization, consults his collaborative messaging (Slack, etc.).
-Next, he opens his project management tool and consults the sprint status and the comments on the user stories.
-He inquires about the latest performance indicators (KPI) related to his product.
-This could be Google Analytics if it’s a website, the number of new downloads if it’s a mobile app, or the ratings and new customer comments in the customer support backlog…
+The product owner lives at the pace of product development.
+When he arrives at the office, he reads his emails and, depending on the organisation, consults his collaborative messaging system (Slack, etc.).
+Then they open their project management tool and check the status of the sprint and comments on user stories.
+They find out about the latest performance indicators (KPIs) relating to their product.
+This could be Google Analytics if it's a website, the number of new downloads if it's a mobile app, or the ratings and new customer comments in the customer support backlog, etc.

-Rich in all this data, he then participates in the daily or scrum, a short daily meeting held by the development teams and during which everyone shares their work in progress.
+Armed with all this data, he then takes part in the daily or scrum, a short daily meeting held by the development teams, during which everyone shares their work in progress.

 The PO works on the upcoming sprint to refine the backlog.
 He interacts with marketing, customers, sales and support teams.

-His second part of the day is devoted to project monitoring: managing backlog priorities, writing user stories, progress reports, preparing a PowerPoint presentation, etc.
+The second part of the day is devoted to project monitoring: managing backlog priorities, writing user stories and progress reports, preparing a PowerPoint presentation, etc.

 The last part of the day consists of preparing the schedule for the next sprint.

-As in most professions, the salary of the product owner depends on the professional expertise, the number of years of experience, the size and location of the company and the importance of the project he manages. .
+As in most professions, a product owner's salary depends on their business expertise, the number of years' experience they have, the size and location of the company and the importance of the project they are managing.

 What are its development prospects?

-A product owner can progress towards professions related to digital product management (software, mobile app, site, etc.).
-He can become a Scrum master and ensure the proper implementation of the Scrum methodology.
+A product owner can move into jobs related to digital product management (software, mobile applications, websites, etc.).
+They can become Scrum masters and ensure that the Scrum methodology is properly implemented.

-He can also evolve into the role of product manager, with a stronger marketing dimension, or chief product officer (CPO), who oversees the entire product strategy, managing product teams (including several POs) by following a roadmap. and an associated budget.
+They may also move into the role of product manager, with a stronger marketing dimension, or chief product officer (CPO), who oversees the entire product strategy, managing the product teams (including several POs) in accordance with an associated roadmap and budget.

-The words most used by the product owner are:
+The words most often used by the product owner are :

-Backlog (product backlog) : list of tasks classified in order of priority to be accomplished by the project team in improving a product and its various functionalities.
+Backlog (product backlog) Development plan: prioritised list of tasks to be carried out by the project team to improve a product and its various functionalities.
 It is the product owner's main tool.

-Scrum (daily meeting, daily scrum, stand-up meeting) : daily meeting of at least 15 minutes, taking place standing, during which the development team (the dev team) takes stock of the progress of the current sprint.
+Scrum (daily meeting, daily scrum, stand-up meeting) daily meeting lasting at least 15 minutes, held standing up, during which the development team reviews the progress of the current sprint.

-Scrum master : guarantor of compliance with the Scrum methodology, he plays the role of conductor between the development team and the product owner.
+Scrum master Scrum Manager: guarantees compliance with the Scrum methodology, acting as conductor between the development team and the product owner.

-Sprint or iteration : it is a short time interval (one month maximum) during which the development team will design, create and test new features of a product.
+Sprint or iteration Release: this is a short period of time (one month maximum) during which the development team will design, build and test new product features.

 Sprint planning Sprint planning: the first event of the sprint, the sprint planning presents the work to be carried out during the sprint and should lead to the definition of a sprint objective.

-User story (US) or user story : description making it possible to formalize the needs of the end user concerning a functionality of software, a site or an app.
-A US must be delivered in a sprint.
+User story (US) or user story Description of the end-user requirements for a software, website or application functionality.
+A US must be delivered in one sprint.

 Any advice for people interested in this profession?

-The PO should not rely on his technical knowledge alone.
-The human aspect, empathy and kindness allow him to understand the needs of consumers and the company's businesses, but also to maintain good relationships with the various stakeholders.
-Objective: continuous improvement and maximization of product value.
+The PO must not rely solely on his technical knowledge.
+The human aspect, empathy and benevolence enable them to understand the needs of consumers and the company's business lines, but also to maintain good relations with the various stakeholders.
+The aim is to achieve continuous improvement and maximise product value.

 What are the attractions and constraints?

-• Need to train regularly in technologies and methods
+• The need for regular training in technologies and methods

 • Requires excellent time management

-• Stressful job, having to meet the demands of many stakeholders
+• Stressful job, as you have to meet the demands of many stakeholders

 Summary stars product owner